MacBook Pro M4 vs Air M4: Do You Need the Pro?

 The MacBook Pro M4 is the right call if you need sustained performance for professional workloads (video editing, compiling large codebases, running ML models), if the XDR display matters for color-critical work, or if the extra ports save you from dongle frustration daily.

-But here’s the thing we keep coming back to: the Air doesn’t feel like a compromise.
+What we keep coming back to: the Air doesn’t feel like a compromise.
 It feels like a complete, polished laptop that happens to cost $500 less.
 Apple made the Air so good that the Pro needs to justify its existence to buyers who aren’t doing heavy creative work.
 And for most people, it can’t.
 Curious how the M4 Air compares to Windows alternatives?
 See our MacBook Air M4 vs Surface Pro 11 comparison.

 Check MacBook Pro M4 price on Amazon (paid link) (paid link)